 The exhibition of ancient Chinese furniture is a special feature of Shanghai Museum.
 It presents vividly what the rooms and gardens were like back in the Ming and Qing dynasties.
 It takes up about 700 square meters of exhibition space, with about 100 pieces of well-preserved ancient Chinese furniture.

-There are more than 100 pieces of furniture displayed in the furniture gallery, among which, the Ming furniture that were simply in style but elegantly prepared or tightly formed by tenon- mortise technique and the Qing furniture that were imposingly produced and elaborately decorated.
-In addition, there is an exhibition of a study room and a drawing room, giving a vivid presentation of utilization.
+There are more than 100 pieces of furniture displayed in the furniture gallery, among which, the Ming furniture that was simply in style but elegantly prepared or tightly formed by the tenon-mortise technique and the Qing furniture that was imposingly produced and elaborately decorated.
+In addition, there is an exhibition of a study room and a drawing-room, giving a vivid presentation of utilization.

 Gallery of Chinese Paintings